A Practical Guide for Running Kubernetes in Production

 Security Hardening

 Default Kubernetes configurations prioritize ease of use over security.
-Production clusters require explicit security measures.
+Production clusters require explicit security measures, and this is where many teams cut corners they shouldn’t.

 RBAC Configuration

 Role-based access control restricts who can do what within the cluster.
-Default installations often grant excessive permissions.
+Default installations often grant excessive permissions that create security risks.

 Use service accounts for automated processes.
 Never share credentials between humans and automation.